TD Bank Business Loans Review

 - Only operates in 16 states

 T.D.
 Bank, N.A. is the American branch of Canadian bank Toronto-Dominion Bank.
-The division is based out of New Jersey and operates in 16 states, primarily on the East Coast.
-They also serve Washington, D.C.
+The division is based out of New Jersey and operates in 15 states, primarily on the East Coast.
+The bank also serves Washington, D.C.

 East Coast businesses with excellent credit that are looking for a large, but not too large, alternative to the Big 4 banks may find TD provides the lending muscle, good rates, and easy access they’re looking for.